 I’ve decided to call this recipe an heirloom apple crisp recipe for a couple of reasons.
-First, because it’s a recipe that my grandmother, mother, and I have all used, so it’s an heirloom in the sense of being a recipe that has been in my family for a couple of generations now.
-The original recipe comes from my grandmother’s old Better Crocker Cookbook from the 1970s, and I adapted it a bit to suit my own taste and preferences.
+First, because apple crisp is something that my grandmother, mother, and I have all been making for years and years, so it’s an heirloom in the sense of being an autumn staple that has been part of my family for a couple of generations now.
 And the second reason is because this year I used all heirloom varieties of apples in my crisp.

 Apple crisp is a delicious fall dessert no matter what type of apples you use, and you can certainly make this recipe with any of the usual apple varieties you normally find at Pick-Your-Own apple orchards, farm stands, or at grocery stores.

 If you’re able to find them, though, I think that using some unique heirloom apple varieties adds a depth of flavor to the recipe, not to mention the fact that it’s a lot of fun to try some of the more rare and obscure varieties that aren’t just the same couple of varieties you see everywhere this time of year.

 There are hundreds of different apple varieties (and there used to be even more varieties in previous centuries, but sadly some of those varieties are extinct now), and some of those antique apple varieties have amazingly complex flavors that make them perfect for eating out of hand or baking with them.
 And if you’re a history lover like I am, it’s really neat to be able to taste some of the nearly forgotten varieties that were popular a couple of hundred years ago.